BrittanyLouviere/Markdown-to-HTML/README.md

 ### Options

 - `-o, --output`: Specify the output directory (default: same as input)
+  - Note: The output directory cannot be inside the input directory when processing directories, as this would cause an infinite loop
 - `--no-copy`: Do not copy non-markdown files to the output directory
 - `-s, --skip`: Skip files that already exist
 - `-w, --overwrite`: Overwrite all existing files without asking
 - `-i, --interactive`: Ask before overwriting existing files (default) - default answer is 'no'

+#### Verbosity Options

+- `-q, --quiet`: Show only error messages
+- `-v, --verbose`: Show informational messages
+- `--debug`: Show debug messages
+- Default: Show only error and warning messages

 ### Examples